Jaime Correa (architect)

-Jaime Correa (born September 19, 1957 in Colombia) is an urban planner, architect, and professor at the University of Miami.
+Jaime Correa (born September 19, 1957, in Colombia) is an urban planner, architect, and professor at the University of Miami.

-Correa is a respected authority in the fields of architecture, urban design, and sustainable development.
-He is the founding principal of Jaime Correa and Associates, the Miami-based design firm, as well as a former founding partner of several other New Urbanism firms in the State of Florida.
-He is one of the 14 architects and urban planners who instituted the New Urbanism movement in America and one of its most important representatives and critics in Latin America.
+Correa is an authority in architecture, urban design, and sustainable development.
+He is the founding principal of Jaime Correa and Associates, the Miami-based design firm, and a former founding partner of several other New Urbanism firms in Florida.

+He is one of the 14 architects and urban planners who instituted the New Urbanism movement in the United States and one of its representatives and critics in Latin America.

 He held the Knight Professorship in Community Building at the University of Miami for seven consecutive years.
-Since 2021, he has served as director of the University of Miami's undergraduate program and was responsible for teaching and coordinating the Master in Urban Design and the graduate program in Suburb and Town Design at the School of Architecture, where he is currently an Associate Professor in Practice.
+Since 2021, he has served as director of the University of Miami's undergraduate program and was responsible for teaching and coordinating the Master in Urban Design and the graduate program in Suburb and Town Design at the School of Architecture, where he is currently an associate professor in Practice.

 Early life and education

 Correa holds a master's degree in City Planning with emphasis in Historic Preservation and a master's degree in Architecture with a certificate in Urban Design from the University of Pennsylvania in Philadelphia.
-He also received a certificate in Classical Architecture and Medieval Iconography from Cambridge University, in England with the sponsorship of The English Speaking Union of the United States.
+He also received a certificate in Classical Architecture and Medieval Iconography from the University of Cambridge, in England with the sponsorship of The English Speaking Union of the United States.
 He received his bachelor's degree in architecture and urbanism from the Universidad Pontificia Bolivariana in Medellín, Colombia in 1981.